 COVID-19 update: Most service stations are open with fewer facilities.
 General advice here.

-Catering: The Bakewell (southbound only), Burger King Drive Thru, Chopstix Noodle Bar, Subway, Greggs, Lavazza Shops: Off Licence Main Amenities: Indoor & Outdoor Play Area, Picnic Area, Showers, Tourist Information Hotel: none Forecourt: Applegreen
+Catering: The Bakewell (south-westbound only), Burger King Drive Thru, Chopstix Noodle Bar, Subway, Greggs, Lavazza Shops: Off Licence Main Amenities: Indoor & Outdoor Play Area, Picnic Area, Showers, Tourist Information Hotel: none Forecourt: Applegreen

 Further information is not available, pleaseif you know.

 Trivia and Design